Package 'ggdmc'

 Usage

-## S4 method for signature 'prior'
+## S4 method for signature 'theta_input'

 Arguments